Agastya18/arbitrage-exc/README.md

 - Network timeouts
 - Rate limiting

-## Development

-### Available Scripts

-- `npm run dev`: Start development server
-- `npm run build`: Build for production
-- `npm run preview`: Preview production build
-- `npm run lint`: Run ESLint

-### Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

 ## License

 MIT License - feel free to use this project for your own purposes.

-## Disclaimer

-This tool is for educational purposes only.
-Cryptocurrency trading carries significant risks.
-Always do your own research and never trade with money you cannot afford to lose.